Category: Programming

 coverImageView.kf.getImage(with:client.status.artURL)

 (Kingfisher is fantastic!
 Coupled with Azuracast automatically extracting the artwork from tracks and providing a URL to it, showing the right covers was trivial.
-FRadioPlayer uses the Apple Music cover art API to get covers, and given the, shall we say, obscure artists we play, some of the cover guesses it made were pretty funny.)
+FRadioPlayer uses the Apple Music cover art API to get covers, and given the, shall we say, obscure artists we play, some of the cover guesses it made were pretty funny.
+And sometimes really inappropriate.)

 Right.
 So we have metadata!
 Fantastic.
 Unfortunately, the websocket client uses URLSessionWebSocketTask to manage the connection, and that class has extremely poor error handling.
 It’s next to impossible to detect that you’ve lost the connection or re-establish it.
 So It would work for a while, and then a disconnect would happen, and the metadata would stop updating.